CamilaNieto-Centennial/CamilaNieto-Centennial/README.md

 # 👋 Hello, my name is Camila Nieto
-### UI/UX designer
+### UI/UX designer / Front End Developer

 <!--
 **CamilaNieto-Centennial/CamilaNieto-Centennial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I'm currently studying at Centennial College on Software Enginnering Technician course.
-I love the role of UX/UI designer on a Web Application.
+I love the role of UX/UI designer or Front End Developer on a Web Application.
 Additionally I hope to be a Full Stack developer one day.
 Desire to learn new things and perseverance are the words that define me.

 ## ⚡ Languages and Tools: